Brian O'Connor (baseball coach)

-Brian Patrick O'Connor (born April 21, 1971) is an American college baseball head coach at Mississippi State University.
-He was previously the head coach of the Virginia Cavaliers from 2004 to 2025.
+Brian Patrick O'Connor (born April 21, 1971) is an American college baseball head coach of the Mississippi State Bulldogs.
+He previously served as head coach of the Virginia Cavaliers from 2004 to 2025.
 O'Connor led the Cavaliers to fourteen NCAA baseball tournaments and seven College World Series Appearances during his time in Charlottesville, including the 2009 College World Series, the first in school history; the 2011 College World Series, as the No. 1 national seed; the 2014 College World Series, as the No. 3 national seed; and the 2015 College World Series, which they won and became National Champions for the first time in school history.

 O'Connor is a native of Omaha, where the College World Series is held each year.

 Playing career

 College

 O'Connor graduated from Creighton University in 1993 where as a pitcher he posted a career record of 20–13 with seven saves and a 3.78 ERA.
 He was an integral starter in Creighton's 1991 College World Series team.
 To this day he carries on a close relationship with former pitching coach Todd Wenberg.